-These provisions are administered by the Department for Infrastructure Northern Ireland (DFINI).
+The Department for Infrastructure Northern Ireland (DFINI) administers these provisions.
 Queries relating to these provisions should be directed to DFINI.

 - 1.5 The terms used throughout the guidance have the same meanings as in the NI Regulations, the Implementing Regulation and the Recast Directive, unless the context requires otherwise.
-As a general rule a reference to a regulation, paragraph, Schedule or Part in this guidance is a reference to a regulation, paragraph, Schedule or Part in the NI Regulations unless otherwise specified.
+Generally a reference to a regulation, paragraph, Schedule or Part in this guidance is a reference to a regulation, paragraph, Schedule or Part in the NI Regulations unless otherwise specified.
 A reference to an Article in this guidance is a reference to an Article in the Implementing Regulation unless otherwise specified. - 1.6 Please note that through the different legislation there is now a variety of different terms covering the operators, managers and owners of service facilities and sites.
 For convenience, we generally refer simply to service providers and service facilities in this guidance.
 If you are in any doubt as to whether a provision applies to you, please refer directly to the legislation.

-The Legislation Background to the Regulations
+The Legislation

-- 1.7 The NI Regulations were made on 1 December 2016 and laid before the Northern Ireland Assembly on 6 December.
+- The NI Regulations were made on 1 December 2016 and laid before the Northern Ireland Assembly on 6 December.
 They came into operation on 23 January 2017.
 They implement the Recast Directive.
 The Recast Directive repeals and consolidates previous EU legislation and makes some substantive changes to the law.
 Similar regulations apply in GB. - 1.8 The changes in the Recast Directive are designed to address issues in the EU railway market such as low levels of competition within rail, low levels of public and private investment in railways and inadequate market supervision and regulatory oversight within some EU Member States.
-The Recast Directive also requires each member state to have a single national regulatory body for the railway sector.
-To ensure that the UK fulfils its obligations under EU law, ORR has become responsible for the economic regulation of railways in Northern Ireland (NI).
+The Recast Directive also requires each Member State to have a single national regulatory body for the railway sector.
+To ensure that the UK fulfils its obligations under EU law, ORR has become responsible for the economic regulation of railways in Northern Ireland (NI). - 1.9 The NI Regulations revoke and replace The Railways Infrastructure Railways Infrastructure (Access, Management and Licensing of Railway Undertakings) Regulations (Northern Ireland) 2005 (the 2005 NI Regulations).
+Key changes made by the NI Regulations, compared to the 2005 NI Regulations, include: